freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-008.md

 # --description--

 It's time to add some menu content.
 Add a `main` element below the existing `header` element.
-It will eventually contain pricing information about coffees and desserts offered by the cafe.
+It will eventually contain pricing information about Coffee and desserts offered by the cafe.

 # --hints--